 He believes all good artwork has an abstract quality and that is always his artistic goal, no matter if he is painting, drawing or sculpting.
 He is a master of artistic expression, the deliberate use of distortion, and the elements of design: line, shape, space, form, pattern, texture, value, color and positive and negative space. .He is attentive to the principles of good composition: use of contrast, emphasis, proportion, rhythm, movement, variety and unity.

 Richardson particularly enjoys following an intuitive form of art.
-He has often worked spontaneously, without a plan or visual image to follow, allowing his imagination to flow freely.
-Though he begins with general ideas about colors and shapes, the image evolves as the creative process progresses.
-He focuses on the elements of design, but the content of the image is subjective.
-Today, his intention is not to precisely depict nature. but to simplify and present the subject’s essence while creating a good design.
+He allows his imagination to flow freely by not making a detailed plan.
+He begins with general ideas about shapes and colors.
+The image evolves as the creative process progresses.
+He focuses on the elements of design, but the content of his artwork is subjective.
+Today, he has no interest in precise depictions of nature, but aspires to simplify and present the subject’s essence while creating good design.